 Here are several options for you to consider.

-The idea sounded weird to me too.
-To be honest, I didn’t think it would work for us because we are a family of five but we gave it a try anyway and we loved it.
+The idea of couch surfing sounded weird to me too at first.
+I didn’t think it would work for us because we are a family of five but we gave it a try anyway, and we loved it.

-It’s really easy to find places to stay.
-Once you signup and create a profile, you can search for places by location and by the number of people they can accommodate.
+It’s pretty straightforward to find places to stay.
+Once you signup on couchsurfing.com and create a profile, you can search for homes by location and by the number of people they can accommodate.

-Expect to pay around 20 bucks per person per night.
+Expect to pay a minimum of around 20 bucks per person per night.
 Maybe more, maybe less.
-It just depends where and what country you are in.
+It just depends on where and the country.

-HostelWorld alone has over,20,200 hostels & budget hotels and 200 camp-sites world wide.
+HostelWorld alone has over 20,000 hostels & budget hotels and 200 camp-sites worldwide.

 There are people with huge houses in locations you want to visit who are looking for people to watch their house for them.